Steroids, corticosteroids, prednisone.*

 And all this is in addition to the first list (see above)!!!

 If you love someone who is taking steroids try to understand everything you can about this drug and its effects on your loved one.
 I asked my husband how he would advise people married to someone taking prednisone long term.
-“Provide a wide berth and tread lightly,” he said.
+He said, “Provide a wide berth and tread lightly”.
 Doesn’t sound good, but there you go.
-If both of you can grasp the psychic pressure of being on a drug that basically keeps your nervous system on high alert without let up, distorts your features and weakens your body, hopefully you can provide a cushion of patience for each other.
+If both of you can grasp the psychic pressure of being on a drug that basically keeps your nervous system on high alert without let up, distorts your features and weakens your body, hopefully you can provide a cushion of patience for yourself and each other.

 *Corticosteroids, of which prednisone is the common trade name, are not to be confused with anabolic steroids used by some very stupid athletes inadvisedly.